suomitek/suomitek-appboard/docs/user/private-app-repository.md

 ## Modifying the synchronization job

-Kubeapps runs a periodic job (CronJob) to populate and synchronize the charts existing in each repository.
-Since Kubeapps v1.4.0, it's possible to modify the spec of this job.
+Suomitek-appboard runs a periodic job (CronJob) to populate and synchronize the charts existing in each repository.
+Since Suomitek-appboard v1.4.0, it's possible to modify the spec of this job.
 This is useful if you need to run the Pod in a certain Kubernetes node, or set some environment variables.
 To do so you can edit (or create) an AppRepository and specify the `syncJobPodTemplate` field.
 For example:

 ```yaml
 apiVersion: suomitek.com/v1alpha1